PrettyR/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16. Whats next?
-Display the lines containing the word root and three lines after them in the file.
+17. I hate bins.
+Display all the lines that do not contain the pattern bin.